Find Affordable College Courses

 64 Yearly Graduations

-University of Florida comes in at #17 on our list of the most popular colleges offering master's degrees in natural resources and conservation.
+University of Florida is the 17th most popular school in the nation for students seeking a master's degree in natural resources & conservation.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-The natural resources and conservation program at University of Florida awarded 64 master's degrees during the 2020-2021 school year.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 66% were women.
+During the most recent year for which we have data, 64 people received their master's degree in natural resources & conservation from UF.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 71% were women.
+Data shows that UF graduates that hold this degree go on to make a median salary of $54,909.

 60 Yearly Graduations

-University of Oklahoma Norman Campus is the 18th most popular school in the nation for students seeking a master's degree in natural resources and conservation.
+University of Oklahoma Norman Campus is the 18th most popular school in the nation for students seeking a master's degree in natural resources & conservation.
 Roughly 27,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $4,920 per year, while in-state graduate students, on average, pay $8,034 per year.
-The natural resources and conservation program at University of Oklahoma Norman Campus awarded 60 master's degrees during the 2020-2021 school year.
-About 40% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $5,070 per year, while in-state graduate students, on average, pay $8,903 per year.
+During the most recent year for which we have data, 60 people received their master's degree in natural resources & conservation from University of Oklahoma.
+About 48% of this group were women, and 27% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in natural resources & conservation at University of Oklahoma Norman Campus make a median salary of 54,909.

 #19